-Influenza, commonly called “the flu”, is a contagious disease caused by a virus which spreads easily from person to person.
-Compared with other viral respiratory infections such as the common cold, influenza infection can cause severe illness and can also precipitate serious and life-threatening complications.
+Influenza, commonly called “the flu”, is a contagious disease caused by a virus that spreads easily from person to person.
+Compared with many other viral respiratory infections such as the common cold, influenza infection can cause severe illness and can also precipitate serious and life-threatening complications.
 Influenza viruses infect many parts of the body, including the nose, throat and lungs.
 Influenza symptoms include fever, cough, sore throat, fatigue, muscle aches, headaches, runny nose and watery eyes.
-Although the fever and body aches usually last for 3 – 5 days, coughing and fatigue can persist for two weeks or more.
+Although the fever and body ache usually last for 3 – 5 days, coughing and fatigue can persist for two weeks or more.

 3 things you might not know about the flu shot!

 - There is no live virus in the flu shot